How Not to Look Like a Human Marshmallow In the Winter: Scarves

 2 Ways Scarves Work:

-- Color: Most people’s winter coats are black.
 Most winter gloves are black as anyone who’s ever left lost a pair of gloves knows.
 Finally, most winter boots are black.
 So when I’m wearing a black coat, a nice wool red scarf injects some life into my outfit.
 A colorful scarf also adds some warmth to the face in close-up pictures.
 By picking a color different from my coat, I draw attention away from the unflattering silhouette and bring attention to my face.

-- Prints: Another way to inject life into an outfit is a patterned scarf.
 As far as dresses, shirts, and pants go, I stay away from prints because they can be unflattering on Prednisone.
 However, if the print is in an accessory like my scarf, I don’t have to worry about “The Prednisone Effect.”
 (Real quick explanation of the Prednisone effect: What you wear on a medium/high dosage of Prednisone–steroids used by millions of people for cancer, autoimmune, and other diseases–doesn’t always look the same in real life as it does in photographs.
 So I once wore a lovely brown and white floral dress to a wedding.
 But when I saw myself in pictures, I looked like a human Tootsie Roll!
 I learned my lesson about prints from experiences like that.)

 As an example, here are three scarves from my closet: